 Average capital employed is calculated by adding up the following operating balance sheet items: property, plant and equipment, intangible assets, and working capital, which in turn comprises trade receivables and inventories net of trade payables.
 The annual average is determined as the mathematical average of the balance at the end of each of the four quarters.

 Return on Capital Employed (ROCE): While Schaeffler Value Added is an absolute measure of the value added by the company, ROCE measures the relative return on capital employed in percent.
 The ROCE indicator measures the rate of return on capital and is defined as EBIT divided by average capital employed.
 The indicator shows how efficiently a company manages the use of its resources.
-Comparing ROCE to the cost of capital answers the question of how much value was added.
+Comparing ROCE to the cost of capital provides information about how much value was added.
 If ROCE exceeds the cost of capital, the company is adding value.
 Thus, ROCE serves as a tool for value-based management.

 Key operating financial performance indicators

-The two indicators ROCE and SVA serve as indicators of the amount of shareholder value added during the year.
+The two indicators SVA and ROCE serve as indicators of the amount of shareholder value added in 2018.
 However, their high level of aggregation makes using them as a basis for targeted operational management difficult.
 Therefore, these indicators are mainly used for reporting purposes.